davebenson/doom4-walkthrough/README.md

 There are more important ways to spend one's upgrade points.

 ### Shotgun (available Mission 0)
+Although the shotgun is eclipsed by the Super Shotgun (which is much better, once upgraded), you'll have no real choice for the first few missions.
+Because of this, it isn't really worth putting Weapon Upgrade points into the shotgun, at least not until later in the game if you are trying to get 100%.

+When you get to the first Field Drone, the Shotgun is the only weapon you have to modify, so you have to get a mod at this early point:  go for Explosive Shot, which is easier to use to get the "???"
+Challenge.

 ### Plasma Gun (available Mission 2)
 ### Assault Rifle (available Mission 2)
 ### Super Shotgun (available Mission ???)